chizzletaz/MSP2-TriviaQuiz/README.md

 - A modal that shows on loading, where users can choose the category and difficulty of the questions.
 - An extra indication in the HUD, where users can see what category and difficulty level they are playing.

 N.B!
-The practice page doesn’t have an end of game modal.
+The practice page doesn’t have a save option in the end of game modal.

 **High scores page:**
 - A table where users can see the ranking of the top 5 best scores with the corresponding names.